brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

     Database connected successfully

-### 3. **Preview All Available Tables in ChEMBL Database**
+## 3. **Preview All Available Tables in ChEMBL Database**

-The ChEMBL database contains a lot of data which has been split into separate tables.
-I often need to query and merge multiple tables to get all the data needed.
-I ran this command to list all the available tables in ChEMBL.
+The ChEMBL database contains a lot of data which has been split into tables.
+You will often need to query and merge multiple tables to get all the data needed.
+Run the query below to list all the available tables in the database.

 ```python
 sql_list_tables = """